inveniosoftware/react-searchkit/docs/docs/filters_aggregations.md

 * `31`: 18 results
 * etc.

-In Elasticsearch, there are several types of aggregations available.
-React-SearchKit comes out of the box with a component that implements [Bucket Terms Aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-terms-aggregation.html), but any other aggregation should be easy to implement.
+In OpenSearch, there are several types of aggregations available.
+React-SearchKit comes out of the box with a component that implements [Bucket Terms Aggregations](https://opensearch.org/docs/latest/aggregations/bucket/terms/), but any other aggregation should be easy to implement.

 ## Bucket aggregations

-The `<BucketAggregation>` component defines the name of the aggregation to request to the backend or Elasticsearch and the field to compute the aggregations on.
+The `<BucketAggregation>` component defines the name of the aggregation to request to the backend or OpenSearch and the field to compute the aggregations on.
 For example:

 ```jsx